PenangScienceCluster/PythonCFA/intermediate/pico/README.md

 This folder contains an example script for setting up the device as a MIDI controller, `main.py`.
 An example of the MIDI controller being used to play a simple tune can be found [here on YouTube](https://youtu.be/EL_KKd6TDmI).

-Here is a reference structure for the final project:
+Here is a reference file structure for the final project:

 ```
 .